 Photos from the Archives: John Wilkes Booth Comes Back to Ford’s Theatre

 Following the assassination of President Abraham Lincoln on April 14, 1865, powerful public reactions caused the War Department to seize Ford’s Theatre from John T. Ford (eventually offering him compensation) and gut the building.
 The department transformed the former theatre into a three-story office building.
-The first two floors stored veterans’ pension records, while the third became an Army medical museum.
+The first floor housed clerks who processed veterans’ pension records, the second housed the Surgeon General’s office and library, and the third became an Army medical museum.

 The Army Medical Museum at Ford’s Theatre opened on April 13, 1867, almost exactly two years after the assassination.
 Highlighting the morbidity of the war’s medical practices, the museum’s collections of human body parts, and particularly human skulls, was a far cry from the once jovial theatre, but it entranced tourists all the same.
 The collection also included a part of John Wilkes Booth’s spine.

 Booth’s body was interred after his death, but a section of his vertebrae remained above ground and quickly made its way to this museum.
 The item was not listed by name, but rather by date and description of death.